Big-Bad-Bird/IQProjetFinal/README.md

 ## Remerciements

 Nous tenons à remercier IBM, qui met à disposition du public ses processeurs quantiques, ainsi que ANU Quantum Random Numbers Server et Nano-Optics du département de Physique de l'Université de Humboldt d'avoir donné accès au public à l'utilisation de leur générateur quantique de nombres aléatoires.

+_____________________________________

+# Final Project: QRNG

+## Content:

+GenreratorRandomSequencies.ipynb: a notebook generating a few .txt files used in Tests.ipynb

+Tests.ipynb: notebook realising different testson the binary sequences contained in a .txt file.
+The first case is used to choose the file, the following ones apply various tests.

+sampledata-1MB.bin is a randomly generated binary sequence gotten from Nano-Optics, allowing to test rapidly there QRNG without an account.

+## Remerciements

+We give our heartfely thanks to IBM, whom as granted public access to it's quantum generators, and to ANU Quantum Random Numbers Server and Nano-Optics from Humboldt University for allowing the public to access their Quantum Random Number Generators.